dildoran2195/sep10-freedom-project/blog/entry03.md

 #### I also completed Step 5 which was test and evaluate the prototype.
 This step was mostly required to complete my Part B which was doing future plans about websites and gadgets for economists in order to improve economics.
 I test whatever I found in my with finding companies that does most of the work for my website and gadgets.
 I also evaluated my Part B with believing that my websites and gadgets are enough for future bevause I determined it's benefits to economists in order to improve on economics.
 My future steps should be improving as needed (Step 7) & Communicate the results (Step 8).

+## Skills
+#### One skill that I accomplished is Creativity.
+I gain this skill from doing my Part B which was plans for future for economists in order to improve on economics.
+In this part, I used my creativity to find enough websites and gadgets on my own